 - Artistic achievement which heightens public understanding of a medical research issue

-FASEB presents its 2017 Public Service Award to Francis S. Collins, M.D., Ph.D., for his outstanding accomplishments in the communication of science.
+FASEB presents its 2018 Public Service Award to Howard Garrison, PhD, for his outstanding accomplishments in the communication of science.
 His ability to convey the excitement, achievements, and promise of biomedical research to the general public has benefited the scientific community.
 Garrison, pictured on the left with FASEB President Thomas O. Baldwin, PhD, will retire from FASEB after 25 years of distinguished service.

 The FASEB Public Service Award recognizes individuals who have made significant contributions to the cause of biological and medical research through their work in government, public affairs, journalism, science policy, or related fields.
 Previous recipients include NIH Director Dr. James A. Shannon; former Deputy Directors Drs.
 Ruth L. Kirschstein and Raynard S. Kington; Senators Roy Blunt, Arlen Specter, and Tom Harkin; and Representatives Tom Cole, John Porter, David Obey, and Michael Castle.